lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 # Math

-Lodash provides a suite of basic mathematical utility functions for common operations like addition, subtraction, rounding, and calculating aggregate values such as min, max, and mean from collections.
-These functions handle type coercion gracefully and are designed for performance and reliability.
+Lodash provides a suite of fundamental mathematical utility functions for performing common arithmetic and aggregation operations.
+These functions are designed to be straightforward and handle basic calculations like addition, subtraction, division, and finding statistical values such as mean, min, and max.

-For more number-related utilities, see the [Number](./api-number.md) API reference.
+For utilities related to number clamping or ranges, please refer to the [Number API Reference](./api-number.md).

 ---